 In compliance with Education & Skills Funding Agency and other agency funding rules that apply, the College will publish its fees and charges policy on its website before the start of each academic year.
-The College will return data on the level of funding paid and retained for each of its delivery partners in 2023-24 to the ESFA as and when required.
-This will only relate to 'provision subcontracting' i.e. subcontracted delivery of full programmes or frameworks/standards.
-It will not include the delivery of a service as part of the delivery of a programme (for example, buying the delivery of part of an Apprenticeship framework/standard or outreach support).
+The College will return data on the level of funding paid and retained for each of its delivery partners in 2024-25 to the ESFA/WMCA as and when required.